 For the non-computer folks who might be reading this, a compiler, in the computer world, is a special kind of program that reads in a human-written form of a computer program and converts it to a form that the CPU chip itself understands.
 The CPU does not directly understand the things that humans like to use - it really only understands those huge masses of random-looking zeros and ones.
 Only on the very first computers (in the 1940's or so) did people actually do this job by hand - they very quickly got tired of it and starting writing programs to help them write programs.
-The fancy tools you see today, like plug-ins, Visual Basic modules, etc., are really only the latest point on this trend.
+The fancy tools you see today, like plug-ins, scripting languages, etc., are really only the latest point on this trend.

 Writing compilers is probably a pretty strange hobby, but that hasn't stopped me.
 Actually, calling compilers and programming languages a hobby probably isn't really right.
 A better way to put it is that I'm just more than usually stubborn and when I think I know a better way to do something, I don't let little things like pointlessness get in my way.
 So, if I don't like the programming languages available to me, I see nothing wrong with creating a new one, even if no-one, eventually not even me, will end up using it.